Mass media in China: Internet

-The internet in China is heavily censored which limits public access to international media and non-sanctioned Chinese media.
+China has the largest number of internet users in the world, as of at least 2022.
+The internet in China is heavily censored with limitations on public access to international media and non-sanctioned Chinese media.
 The main bodies for internet control are the Central Cyberspace Affairs Commission, a CCP body established in 2014, and the Cyberspace Administration of China, which is under the Cyberspace Affairs Commission.
 Additionally, the Ministry of Public Security's Cyber Police force is responsible for internal security, regulating online content, and investigation of Internet fraud, scams, pornography, separatism, and extremism.

+The state's control over the internet is known as the Great Firewall of China.
+The Great Firewall prevents Chinese citizens from access to foreign websites.
+Users seeking to circumvent the firewall might use virtual private networks (VPNs) or proxy services, but authorities have repeatedly intervened to restrict or shut down this loophole.

+In spring of 2015, Beijing launched a sister system of censorship to the Great Firewall, the Great Cannon.
+Unlike the Great Firewall, which blocks traffic as it enters or exits China, the Great Cannon can adjust and replace the content traveling around the internet.
+It intercepts, then modifies and redirects web traffic.
+The Cannon hijacks web traffic by implanting corrupt scripts into activity on websites like Baidu, China's search engine, exploiting traffic.

 Satellite receivers

 The administration of satellite receivers falls under the jurisdiction of the National Radio and Television Administration, which stipulates that foreign satellite televisions channels may only be received at high-end hotels and the homes and workplaces of foreigners.
 Foreign satellite televisions channels may seek approval to broadcast, but must be "friendly toward China."
 Foreign television news channels are, in theory, ineligible for distribution in China.

 Home satellite dishes are officially illegal.
 Black market satellite dishes are nonetheless prolific, numbering well into the tens of millions.
 Chinese authorities engage in regular crackdowns to confiscate and dismantle illicit dishes, expressing concerns both over the potential for copyright infringements and over their ability receive "reactionary propaganda."